Amsterdamys/october-cms-backend-only/README.md

 Sometimes you may need to use october cms only as a control panel, and you're gonna face with issues when non-backend pages are still accessed.
-That library painfully resolves this problem.
+That library painlessly resolves this problem.

 ## Installation via [composer](https://getcomposer.org/)